 One of the reasons you saw so few men posting “Me Too” on your social media accounts doesn't necessarily mean that your male friends haven't had these experiences.
 It may be that they're afraid to come forward.

 Furthermore, men are generally discouraged from seeking out help.
 Talking to a therapist might label them as “crazy,” admitting they have a problem might label them as “weak.”
-There’s an awful lot of pressure for men to hide their feelings and suppress their emotions, and that approach simply doesn’t work.
-Men who try to work through complicated sexual issues alone often wind up taking on destructive habits such as sex or porn addiction.
+There's an awful lot of pressure for men to hide their feelings and suppress their emotions, and that approach simply doesn't work.
+Men who try to work through complicated sexual issues alone often wind up taking on destructive habits and wind up needing assistance with sex addiction recovery.